 There comes a time in every holiday when all you really want is a pizza.
 Or fried chicken.
 Or a coffee that isn’t made with sweet milk and served in a plastic bag.
 The good news is that international chains are popping up all over Phnom Penh.

-If you find yourself daydreaming about grilled burgers, take solace in the fact that Burger King has three outlets in the capital: in the airport, on St. 51, and on the Riverside.
+If you find yourself daydreaming about flame-grilled burgers, take solace in the fact that Burger King has three outlets in the capital: in the airport, on St.51, and on the Riverside.
+They got all the favourites you’d find back home.
+Grab a King Box for great value and variety.

-One of its main competitors, Carl’s Jr. (St. 51), recently entered the Cambodian market with a menu stacked with iconic hamburgers.
-They share their BKK1 premises with Cold Stone Creamery, which has another outlet in Toul Kork rolling out their ice-creams.
+They share their BKK1 premises with Cold Stone Creamery, which has another outlet in Toul Kork selling their irresistible ice creams.